slint-ui/slint/README.md

     in a web browser.
 As there are many other web frameworks, the web platform is not one of our primary target platforms.
 The web support is currently limited to demo purposes.
-- **Mobile** (Android/iOS): *Todo*.
-We haven't started supporting mobile platforms yet, but it is our intention to do so in the near future.
+- **Mobile**
+  - Android: *In Progress*.
+Track the progress of work here https://github.com/slint-ui/slint/issues/46.
+  - iOS: *Todo*.
+Support for iOS will commence after the initial support for Android is completed.

 ### Accessibility